Stephen C. Neal is Chairman of Cooley and a member of the Firm's Management Committee. He is resident in the Palo Alto office.

 Highlights of Professional Experience

 Mr. Neal has tried over 30 jury and non-jury cases to verdict as lead trial counsel.
 He has conducted dozens of other contested evidentiary and non-evidentiary hearings on dispositive issues and argued over 20 appeals in various federal and state courts around the country.
+In 2015, he was named a Law360 "Trial Ace" for steering clients "to more than 35 trial wins, often in bet-the-company litigation, with a nearly 90 percent win rate."

 A list of recent trials and other highlights is available on request: